 ensemble of physics-informed neural networks with higher generalization capability at the cost of analytical interpretability.

 We demonstrated several benchmarks on the discovery of hyperelastic and elastoplastic constitutive models without using any or limited stress data.
-Together with several collaborators across communities, we are currently exploring different applications of EUCLID — from soft biological tissues to metamaterials.
+Together with several collaborators across different communities, we are currently exploring different applications of EUCLID — from soft biological tissues to metamaterials.